prise-3d/Thesis-NoiseDetection-attributes/README.md

 - 2: End of interval of data from SVD to use
 - 3: Model we want to test
 - 4: Kind of data input used by trained model
-- 5: Metric used by model
+- 5: feature used by model

 ### Get treshold map